Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 .block__element--modifier {}
 ```

-A **Block** represents an logical area of your app's UI.
+A **Block** represents a logical area of your app's UI.
 For example:

 - a menu
 - a login form